vchain-us/jsvcn/README.md

 ```
 const HASH = "32c6a50aba0b30f63f124f4b2bb47dc027b9e48f838f71d1debe69d8680ecf70";
 const {valid, meta} = await jsvcn.verify(HASH);
-// console.log(valid, meta);

 ```

-When you verify large files (>50 MB) we provide a progress callback as a second parameter:
+When you verify large files (>50 MB) we provide a progress callback as a second parameter which periodically returns with the percent of the hashing progress:

 ```
 const {valid, meta} = await jsvcn.verify(FILE, progress => {
-	// console.log(progess) - progress in percent

 });

 ```